wengzuyang/chatroom-TCP/README.md

-this progrem's function is make a chat with others on the different computer.
+The progrem's function is make a chat with each others on different computer.